33 High-Protein Dinners

 - On a large rimmed baking sheet, toss cauliflower with 1 tbsp olive oil, half the paprika, garlic powder, thyme, salt, and pepper.

-- Pat chicken thighs dry, rub with remaining olive oil and spices, season generously.
+- Pat chicken thighs dry, rub with remaining olive oil and spices, and season generously.

-- Nestle chicken thighs among the cauliflower florets.
+- Nestle the chicken thighs among the cauliflower florets.

 - Bake for 30-35 minutes, until the thighs are golden and the cauliflower is tender and browned.